fildon/zod-docs/docs/defining-schemas/numbers.md

 } )
 ```

-## Modifiers with custom error messages
+## Validators with custom error messages
-When using modifiers, you can pass in a second argument to provide a custom error message.
+When using validators, you can pass in a second argument to provide a custom error message.
 ```ts
 z.number().lte( 5, { message: 'this👏is👏too👏big' } )